TRIQS/triqs/doc/reference/python/green/block.rst

   Be careful when manipulating data directly to keep consistency between the function and the tail.
   Basic operations do this automatically, so use them as much as possible.
-  The little _ header is there to remind you that maybe you should consider another option.

 .. _greentails: